Omar-ALkhateeb/pharmacy-api/readme.md

 Record inventory/stocks for products.

-* Record product data with current quantity.
+- Record product data with current quantity.
-* Record stock ins with ordered and received quantity.
+- Record stock ins with ordered and received quantity.
-* Record stock out.
+- Record stock out.
-* Generate csv report for inventory values.
+- Generate csv report for inventory values.
-* Generate csv report for sales report.
+- Generate csv report for sales report.

 ## Requirements:

-* Golang 1.12
+- Golang 1.12

 ## Dependencies:

-* go get -u github.com/gin-gonic/gin
+- go get -u github.com/gin-gonic/gin
-* go get -v github.com/mattn/go-sqlite3
+- go get -v github.com/mattn/go-sqlite3
-* go get -u github.com/jinzhu/gorm
+- go get -u github.com/jinzhu/gorm

 ## How to run:

-* Install Golang 1.12
+- Install Golang 1.12
-* Set $GOPATH variable
+- Set $GOPATH variable
-* go get -u github.com/dwahyudi/inventory
+- go get -u github.com/dwahyudi/inventory
-* go build github.com/dwahyudi/inventory
+- go build github.com/dwahyudi/inventory
-* run `./inventory`
+- run `./inventory`

 ## Project structure:

-* `internal/` handles app code.
+- `internal/` handles app code.
   1. `app/types` contains models/domains related to database.
   2. `app/handlers` contains handlers for handling business logic.
   3. `services` contains generic reusable services.
   4. `app/paramstypes` contains structs to handle incoming web parameters.
   5. `app/reporttypes` contains structs to handle report data modelling.
-* `configs/` contains configurations such as simple database connection and migration and web-routings.
+- `configs/` contains configurations such as simple database connection and migration and web-routings.

 ## Notes:

-* Product must be created first.
-SKU is unique.
+- Product must be created first.
+Barcode is unique.
-* Transaction Number (Nomor kwitansi) in stock-in is unique.
+- Transaction Number in stock-in is unique.
-* User will reference product in stock-in and stock-out with product's SKU.
-If product with such SKU doesn't exist, response will be 422.
+- User will reference product in stock-in and stock-out with product's Barcode.
+If product with such Barcode doesn't exist, response will be 422.
-* Product can be updated, but only its name.
+- Product can be updated, but only its name.
-* Product can be destroyed (only if there is no stock-in and stock-out for that product).
+- Product can be destroyed (only if there is no stock-in and stock-out for that product).
-* User may create "negative inventory" (can create stock-out without stock-in).
+- User may create "negative inventory" (can create stock-out without stock-in).
-* Stock in and Stock out can be updated and deleted.
+- Stock in and Stock out can be updated and deleted.
-* Product current quantity is not stored in database.
+- Product current quantity is not stored in database (generated on request).
+- all requests with prices can have an extra field (Currency) which our uom service will exchange into USD since this is the default currency for the rest of the system
+- new currencies can be easily added through internal/services/uom.go

 ## Request Samples:

 (Check `configs/routes` for more detail.)

 Create product (user must create product before creating stock in and stock out).